PHILIPPINES COUNTRY GUIDE

 This growth has created a growing middle class and strong industry that has fomented optimism among investors.

-Arguably, the Philippine economy’s main weakness is its correlation with larger markets.
+Arguably, the Philippine economy’s main weakness is its heavy correlation with larger markets.

 Unlike frontier markets like Cambodia which are uncorrelated with global markets, the Philippine economy depends on remittances from its large diaspora of 10 million strong.